nilearn/nilearn/doc/decoding/estimator_choice.rst

 The "One vs One" strategy is more computationally costly than the "One vs All".
-The former scales as the square of the number of classes, whereas the former is linear with the number of classes.
+The former scales as the square of the number of classes, whereas the latter is linear with the number of classes.

 .. seealso::